Journal of Renewable Materials |

 It is very important to control the safety of the structure and to determine its capacity to absorb energy during use.
 For that reason, the main objectives of the present work are to study the fatigue behaviour of a bio-based sandwich composite with an auxetic core and to evaluate their durability as well as their damping fatigue properties and their energy dissipation.
 The combination between auxetic structures, sandwich materials and especially bio-based composite reinforced with flax fiber results in a new class of materials with good mechanical properties [37].
 Sandwich structures are designed with Solidworks software.
 The additive manufacturing technique is used to elaborate the structures.
 The impact of four different densities of the auxetic structure on the fatigue behaviour is studied.
 Firstly, the static bending response of each configuration is determined.
 Then, experimental bending cyclic fatigue tests are performed.
 The effect of core density on the stiffness, hysteresis loops, energy absorption and damping ratio of the sandwich composites under two different loading levels is determined as well.
 Also, the failure mechanisms are determined using Scanning electronic microscopy (SEM).

 The core and skins of the sandwich composite are manufactured using the same bio-based material.
 The material is a spool of filament consists of polylactic acid (PLA) reinforced with flax fiber filament (PFF).
 It is a commercial product dedicated to 3D printing technique, furnished by NANOVIA, from Louargat France.
 The filament diameter is 1.75 mm.
 It is a biological, biodegradable and recyclable material.
 The geometry of the sandwich structure is presented in Fig. 1a.
 It is a re-entrant honeycomb, also known as an auxetic structure. l and h are the original length of the inclined and vertical cell walls, respectively. θ is the angle between the inclined cell walls and the X direction. b is the specimen thickness and t is the cell wall thickness.
 The width of the specimens is 25 mm.
 It is discretized to obtain different cell numbers in width: one, two, three or four cells.
 This division allows to have a well determined height H and width L of the unit cells.
-From Fig. 1b, we obtain images and images which are the specimen length on the X and Y directions, respectively. θ and t are fixed and the other parameters (l and h) can be determined from the values of L and H.
+From Fig. 1b, we obtain and which are the specimen length on the X and Y directions, respectively. θ and t are fixed and the other parameters (l and h) can be determined from the values of L and H.

 Each cell number width results in a specific core density.
 Therefore, 4 core densities are proposed in this study.
 The relative density [24,38], which is the ratio between the density of auxetic cells (ρ) and material density (ρs), can be calculated as Eq.
 (1):